 Wrap-Up

-This has been a high-level look at what I believe are the best file types for coercing authentication.
 It should be noted that while the primary focus of this article is coercing Net-NTLMv2 authentication, techniques should work the same way for Kerberos authentication when DNS names.
 There are significantly more constraints around relaying, but it is still possible using tools such as krbrelayx.

 References